monix/monix-bio/docs/src/mdoc/overview/gettingstarted.md

     // this is the same as with running `mapError` on successful BIO .map(_ => println("Im never executed!"))

+    // sometimes we are not able to handle all the possible cases
+    // we can terminate our BIO with a fatal, non expected exception val unexpectedError: UIO[Unit] = BIO.terminate(new Exception("unexpected error"))

-    // if we want to run our BIO we need to convert it somehow - we cannot `throw` classes which
+    // if we want to run our BIO we need to convert it somehow - we cannot `throw` classes,
     // which are not subtypes of throwable.
+Future, form scala standard library uses Throwable as the error channel,
+    // so we either need to handle all of our errors or convert them to Throwable.
-We can use attempt which converts our BIO[E, A] into UIO[Either[E, A]] val attemptStringLength = stringLength.attempt
+    // We can use attempt which converts our BIO[E, A] into UIO[Either[E, A]] (which means it handles all BIO errors) val attemptStringLength = stringLength.attempt
     println(Await.result(attemptStringLength.runToFuture, 1.second))

     println(Await.result(remappedError.attempt.runToFuture, 1.second))

-  }
+    // as opposed to the example above, the exception is thrown here
+    // unexpectedError is of type UIO, which indicated that we are not expecting any error,
+    // but terminate method is used to fail with *unexpected* error println(Await.result(unexpectedError.attempt.runToFuture, 1.second)) }

 }